Opium Cultivation In Afghanistan Plunges By 95% Under Taliban: UN - UrduPoint

 UNODC also emphasized that though there are high levels of opiate use within Afghanistan, evidence-based treatment options remain limited.

-It called for evidence-based treatment to be integrated in public health measures and assistance, including to prevent people with opiate use disorders from turning to potentially even more harmful substances.
+It called for evidence-based treatment to be integrated with public health measures and assistance, including to prevent people with opiate use disorders from turning to potentially even more harmful substances.

 Beyond Afghanistan, less heroin may lead to reduced trafficking and use, or it could spur the emergence of harmful alternatives, such as fentanyl and other synthetic opioids, UNODC warned.